 microRNA: The tiny regulators with big roles

-microRNAs are small noncoding RNAs involved in virtually all functional aspects of cellular function and developmental control such as cell differentiation, proliferation, death, embryogenesis, energy metabolism, and antiviral defense.
+microRNAs are small noncoding RNAs involved in virtually all functional aspects of developmental and pathological processes including cell differentiation, proliferation, death, embryogenesis, energy metabolism, and antiviral defense.
 Tight control of microRNAs is critical for normal functioning of cells, and dysregulation of microRNAs is often responsible for various human diseases.
-In Narry Kim’s lab, we made significant contributions to the current understanding of how microRNAs are created and processed by elucidating the mechanism of microRNA biogenesis and identifying several key factors in the biogenesis pathway, including DROSHA.
+We made contributions to the current understanding of how microRNAs are created and processed by elucidating the mechanism of microRNA biogenesis and identifying several key factors in the biogenesis pathway, including DROSHA, DGCR8, LIN28, and TUTases.
 We have also been investigating the function and regulation of microRNAs in cancer and stem cells in hopes that our studies will provide new opportunities for cancer treatment and stem cell engineering.

-RNAs are never alone but form a selective complex of RNA binding proteins that dictate the particular stage of the RNA life cycle.
-Narry Kim’s lab is developing new tools to investigate the RNA-protein network, with the state-of-the-art proteomic facilities.
-Untangling this complex network will provide a more comprehensive understanding of the functions and mechanisms of RNAs in post-transcriptional gene regulation.
+RNAs are never alone but form specific complexes with RNA binding proteins that dictate the activity, stability, and localization of the RNA.
+We are developing new tools to investigate the RNA-protein network, with proteomic tools and sequencing techniques.
+Untangling this complex network will resolve long-standing questions and advance our understanding of the functions and mechanisms of RNAs in post-transcriptional gene regulation.

 We welcome postdoc/student applications from all around the world and all areas of biology, in particular proteomics, bioinformatics, structural biology, and molecular cell biology.
 For more information and inquiries, please email us at firstname.lastname@example.org.